Brassica oleracea var. acephala

 |Storing||Kale is best eaten within one or two days after picking since the longer it is stored, the more bitter its flavour becomes.
 Kale should be wrapped in a damp paper towel, placed in a plastic bag and stored in the refrigerator.
 Do not wash before storing since this may cause it to become limp.|

 A most attractive and elegant addition to the ornamental vegetable garden.
-This stunning, pre-historic looking kale has long, savoyed leaves that shoot from the central stem like the plumes of an ostrich.
-It boasts a blackish dark blue-green colour that alludes to its high concentrations of vitamins, minerals and carotenoids.
-When cooked, these hearty leaves… Read more »
+This stunning, pre-historic looking kale (hence the name “dinosaur”) has long, savoyed leaves that shoot from the central stem like the plumes of an ostrich.
+It is highly resilient to growing and temperature conditions making it a breeze to grow.
+This lacinato type of… Read more »

-This beautiful finely curled dark mahogany red kale is vigorous and extremely cold resistant.
-Harvestable over a long period – snip leaves from the bottom of the plant as needed.
-Adds striking colour to salads and has a good mild taste.
-After frost, the leaves get even darker and sweeter.
-Redbor blanches green and has… Read more »
+This beautiful finely curled dark mahogany purple kale is vigorous and extremely cold resistant.
+It can be harvestable over a long period – snip leaves from the bottom of the plant as needed.
+Redbor adds striking colour to salads and has a nice mild taste.
+After frost, the leaves get even darker and sweeter in… Read more »

 Vates Blue Curled, a Scottish dwarf type of kale, is one of the most dependable and flavourful varieties.
 The narrow leaflets are blue-green and finely curled.
-Vates Blue Curled is tolerant of both cold and hot temperature extremes making it a great year round performer.
-Slow to bolt and withstands yellowing in cold weather.
-Easy… Read more »
+Vates Blue Curled is tolerant of both cold and hot temperature extremes – slow to bolt and withstands yellowing in cold weather.
+The leaves are tender and sweet after a… Read more »

 Back to Organic Edibles.